-Peter Kay Death Hoax Re-emerges, Claiming The Comedian Is Dead From Mysterious Illness [Debunked]
+Peter Kay Death Hoax Re-emerges, The Comedian Is Not Dead From Mysterious Illness [Debunked]

 The hoax, which has been removed, claimed that the comedian had a private funeral.

 Peter Kay canceled what would have been his first tour in about eight years.
-The tour was set to begin in April this year and was quickly sold out.
+The tour was set to begin in April this year and quickly sold out.

 Hope these Peter Kay rumours that he’s died aren’t true